Configure HTTP/3 QUIC Between Client and APISIX

 HTTP/3 is the third major version of the Hypertext Transfer Protocol (HTTP).
 Unlike its predecessors which rely on TCP, HTTP/3 is based on QUIC (Quick UDP Internet Connections) protocol.
 It brings several benefits that collectively result in reduced latency and improved performance:

-• providing zero round-trip time (0-RTT) when communicating with servers that clients already established connections to.
+- providing zero round-trip time (0-RTT) when communicating with servers that clients have already established connections to.

 APISIX currently supports HTTP/3 connections between downstream clients and APISIX.
-HTTP/3 connections with upstream services is not yet supported.
+HTTP/3 connections with upstream services are not yet supported.

 This feature is currently experimental and not recommended for production use.